hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

   There is an alternative API to implement asset exchange using this library, which doesn't involve contract IDs.
 For details, see the [Asset Exchange Library README](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/core/network/fabric-interop-cc/libs/assetexchange/README.md#without-contractid).

-- _Use [`Fabric Interoperation Chaincode`](https://pkg.go.dev/github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/contracts/interop)_: This method requires `interop` chaincode to be installed on all peers of the channel.
-Application chaincode needs to implement the interface `github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/interfaces/asset-mgmt`.
+- _Using the [`Fabric Interoperation Chaincode`](https://pkg.go.dev/github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/contracts/interop)_: This method requires the Fabric Interoperation Chaincode to be installed on all peers of the channel, using a special chaincode ID (e.g., `interop`, which is what we will use later in this document).
+Your application chaincode needs to implement the interface `github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/interfaces/asset-mgmt`.
-  In your smart contract's `go.mod`, add following in require (update the version according to the latest module version):
+  In your smart contract's `go.mod`, add the following in require (update the version according to the latest module version):
   ```go
   require(
       ...